CamNorman/CamNorman/README.md

 Graduate of Bloomtech Institute of Technology.

-Im looking to collaborate on new projects that will further my understanding of Data Analytics.
+I'm looking to collaborate on new projects that will further my understanding of Data Analytics.

 I am proficient in Python and SQL